snastase/snastase.github.io/_pages/talks.md

 ---
 ## Conference presentations

+Han, J., **Nastase, S. A.**, & Haxby, J. V. (2023, March). *Neural representational geometry of action in naturalistic stimuli*.
+Poster presented at the annual meeting of the Cognitive Neuroscience Society, San Francisco, CA.

+Jiahui, G., Feilong, M., **Nastase, S. A.**, Haxby, J. V., & Gobbini, M. I. (2023, March). *Cross-movie prediction of individualized functional topography*.
+Poster presented at the annual meeting of the Cognitive Neuroscience Society, San Francisco, CA.

 Zada, Z., **Nastase, S. A.**, Goldstein, A., Hasson, U. (2022, August). *Brain-to-brain linguistic coupling in natural conversations*.
 Poster presented at the annual meeting of the Conference on Cognitive Computational Neuroscience, San Francisco, CA. [`DOI`](https://doi.org/10.32470/CCN.2022.1242-0)